 - a.
 Difficulty of Discovery of the Defect.
 That is, if the defect was difficult to discover, the reasonable time would not commence to run until a later time that it would have commenced with a defect that was easy to find.
 The agency's skill will also be a factor in determining the difficulty of discovery of a defect. - b.
 Contract Itself.
 If the contract provides that the Commonwealth must inspect and report all complaints within a specified period of time, the courts will give effect to such a provision, provided the time set is not unreasonable. - c.
 Perishability of the materials.
-If the materials are perishable in nature (food items, livestock, etc.), the Commonwealth had better take immediate action if it wishes to reject or revoke acceptance. - d.
+If the materials are potatoes, which may rot, a live cow which may injure itself, or shrimp which will spoil, the Commonwealth had better take immediate action if it wants to reject or revoke acceptance. - d.
 Course of Performance Between the Parties After the Sale but Before Formal Rejection.
 If the principal policy of the rejection notice requirement is to give the contractor an opportunity to cure and to permit it to assist in minimizing the Commonwealth losses, that policy is met if there has been a continuing series of complaints, negotiations, and attempted repairs prior to formal rejection.